 Daniel Toutain Sensei (France)

 Daniel Toutain Sensei began studying Aikido in 1968.
-He trained under Noro and Tamura Sensei's before meeting Morihiro Saito in 1992 in Iwama.
-In 2002 he received 6th Dan from Saito Sensei.
-Toutain Sensei is the technical director of the Fundamental Aikido Association (FAA) which is an informal grouping of FAA Certified Instructors from several countries who share the common goal of promoting the teachings of Morihiro Saito Sensei. www.fundamental-aikido.com
+He trained under Noro and Tamura Sensei’s before meeting Morihiro Saito in 1992 in Iwama.
+In 2002 he received 6th Dan from Saito Sensei, and in 2013 received 6th Dan from the Aikikai.
+Toutain Sensei is the technical director of the Wanomichi International Association (WIA) which is an informal grouping of Certified Instructors from several countries who share the common goal of promoting the teachings of Morihiro Saito Sensei. http://www.wanomichi.net/

 Justin Christou Sensei (5th Dan) is one of only a handful of people to have served over 8 years as uchi-deshi (live in student) in Iwama.
 He entered the Iwama dojo in 1995 and devoted himself solely to the study of Aikido and serving his late master Morihiro Saito Sensei.
 At the time of Saito Sensei’s passing he was the longest serving uchi-deshi.
 Christou Sensei returned to the UK in 2003, and teaches at the Budokwai in London, the oldest full-time dojo in Europe. www.aikidodojolondon.co.uk

 Bill Witt Shihan (8th Dan) has been teaching and training since 1967, and is one of the most senior instructors in the United States.
 He has trained extensively in Iwama, Japan and is a direct student of the late Saito Morihiro Shihan.
 In addition, Witt Sensei has trained directly with Ueshiba O-Sensei, the Founder of Aikido.
 Witt Sensei is one of the few Aikido teachers worldwide who has been awarded the title of Shihan, or Master Instructor. www.takemusu.org